ElishaD17/US-Art-Products-Sales-Margin-Growth-Analysis-in-Tableau/README.md

 The Tableau-based analysis painted a clear picture of the art product market within the US.
 The insights derived can aid stakeholders in making data-driven decisions, whether it's targeting specific states, adjusting pricing strategies based on margins, or capitalizing on growing trends.

-## Future Scope

-- Dive deeper into sub-categories within art products to understand specific trends.
-- Integrate external data like economic indicators or cultural events to see if they impact art sales.
-- Forecast future sales using Tableau's predictive analytics features.